Skip to main content

 Pre-established contacts

 • Regional CSIRT or national CERT.
 For the US: CISA regional contacts.
-For the EU: national CSIRT (CERT-FR, BSI, NCSC-UK, etc.).
+For the EU: a national CSIRT (CERT-FR, BSI, NCSC-UK, etc.).

 Pre-written communications

-Three template communications to prepare upstream:
+Three template messages to prepare ahead of time:

 Free agency tools and resources